XuShuwenn/XuShuwenn/README.md

 # 👋 Hi, I’m XuShuwen, a newcomer in github.
-- 👀 I’m interested in artificial intelligence, NLP and ML in particular.
+- 👀 I’m interested in artificial intelligence, NLP and CV in particular.
-- 🌱 I’m currently studying python and practicing LaTex in my spare time.
+- 🌱 I’m currently studying and practicing Pytorch in my spare time.
 - 📫 How to reach me : xushuwen23@mails.ucas.ac.cn

 ![](https://komarev.com/ghpvc/?username=XuShuwenn&color=yellowgreen)